magpiemodel/magpiemodel.github.io/_tutorials/t06_startScript.md

 ```

 Now, we’ll source the **default config** which you had changed in
 tutorial 3.
+This loads the default.cfg file from the main folder and you can start
+making changes to it.
 To do so, add the following line to your
 script:

 ``` r